 He is the Freehills Melbourne Office Pro Bono Partner and a member of a number of legal and public sector committees active in the charity tax and pro bono areas.

 Mr Emerson was appointed to the Board in January 2007.

 Ms Jameson is a corporate/commercial lawyer by background.
 After 15 years in legal practice, in 2002 she established Board Matters Pty Ltd, a corporate governance consultancy and associated legal practice, Board Matters Legal.
 Today Elizabeth's time is divided between her consulting work through Board Matters and a number of non-executive Directorships.
 She has held many board positions over the past two decades.
-These currently include directorships with BDO Group Holdings (Qld) Pty Ltd (as Chair), Tarong Energy Corporation Ltd, RACQ Ltd, FibreCycle Pty Ltd (as Chair) and Brisbane Girls' Grammar School (as Chair).
+These currently include directorships with BDO Group Holdings (Qld) Pty Ltd (as Chair), RACQ Ltd, Brisbane Girls' Grammar School (as Chair) and Queensland Theatre Company.

 Ms Jameson was appointed to the Board in April 2010.